Ascentul/Ascentul/docs/SECURITY_FIX_ATTACHMENT_STORAGE.md

     const attachment = session.attachments?.find(a => a.id === args.attachmentId);
     if (!attachment) throw new Error("Attachment not found");

     // 5.
-Generate download URL with access control
+Generate a temporary download URL
-    // Note: Access control is enforced by this query function, not by URL expiration
-    // Upload URLs (ctx.storage.generateUploadUrl) expire after 1 hour
+    // Access is checked here before issuing the URL.
+After that, the presigned URL
+    // is a bearer-style token: anyone with the link can download until it expires
+    // (default ~15 minutes).
+There is no re-auth on download.
+For per-request
-    const url = await ctx.storage.getUrl(attachment.storage_id);
+    // authorization, generate the file via an HTTP action instead. const url = await ctx.storage.getUrl(attachment.storage_id);
     return url;
   },